 Each trip meter works independently, so you can keep track of two different distances.

-When you turn the ignition switch to the ON (II) position, what you last selected is displayed.
+When you turn the ignition switch to the ON (II) position, your last selection is displayed.

 To reset a trip meter, display it, and then press and hold the select/reset knob until the number resets to "0.0".